MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-azure-portal-configure.md

   - devx-track-azurepowershell
 tags: azure-resource-manager
 ---
-# Use Azure portal to configure a multi-subnet availability group for SQL Server on Azure VMs (Preview)
+# Use Azure portal to configure a multi-subnet availability group (preview) for SQL Server on Azure VMs

 [!INCLUDE[appliesto-sqlvm](../../includes/appliesto-sqlvm.md)]